mainmatter/mainmatter.com/_posts/2022-08-05-cookbook-ember-app-to-css-modules.md

 their Ember apps and addon.

-Installing `ember-css-modules` in an existing Ember app triggers some breaking changes in the way the developer should handle the app style.
+Installing `ember-css-modules` in an existing Ember app triggers some breaking changes in the way the developer should handle the app styles.
 If the developer is not familiar with CSS modules in the first place, they might have a hard time figuring out how to set up and start the migration at their own pace.
 The present tutorial is intended to be used as a quick start cookbook to achieve